 Why the Test is Performed

-By comparing the creatinine level in urine with the creatinine level in blood, this test estimates the glomerular filtration rate (GFR).
-GFR is a measure of how well the kidneys are working, especially the kidneys' filtering units.
+The creatinine clearance test compares the creatinine level in urine with the creatinine level in blood.
+This gives an estimate of the glomerular filtration rate (GFR).
+GFR is a measure of how well the kidneys are working, mainly the kidneys' filtering units.
 These filtering units are called glomeruli.

-Creatinine is removed, or cleared, from the body entirely by the kidneys.
-If kidney function is abnormal, creatinine level increases in the blood because less creatinine is released through the urine.
+Creatinine is removed, or cleared, from the body by the kidneys.
+If kidney function is abnormal, creatinine level increases in the blood because less creatinine is excreted through the urine.

 What Abnormal Results Mean